Single serve pioneers Mocoffee are looking in some surprising new directions to chart their course for the future.

 Miranda says that Mocoffee is seeking to engage directly with their consumers through the creation of a new e-commerce platform that will connect a knowledgeable and appreciative audience that is not satisfied with the coffee sold in the mass-market circuit, and values exclusivity, quality and authenticity in the products that it intends to buy.

-In this community, users can create individual profiles that reflect their tastes and individual preferences and not only optimise product suggestion processes, but also enhance the sense of personalization of services, especially the tool’s availability which enables the consumer to create their own combinations and packaging.
+In this community, users can create individual profiles that reflect their tastes and individual preferences and not only optimise product suggestion processes, but also enhance the sense of personalisation of services, especially the tool’s availability which enable the consumer to create their own combinations and packaging.

 “A constant interaction with the consumer is what we want,” Miranda says.
 “Indeed some products will sell well and others not, but what is important for the company is that the sets designed by users will allow for constant innovation, permanent loyalty and consumer involvement in the company’s innovation processes.”

-On the machinery side, Miranda says that while connectivity is no longer new, it is still quite a way off being fully utilized in the marketplace.n
+On the machinery side, Miranda says that while connectivity is no longer new, it is still quite a way off being fully utilised in the marketplace.n